jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 ![inline](tweet-lhoguin-834869334174466048.png)

-^ The first one tells that sending a large patch abruptly without a thorough discussion beforehard will always be rejected.
+^ The first one tells that sending a large patch abruptly without a thorough discussion beforehand will always be rejected.

 ---